-Videos of Hawaii Education
+Videos of Hawaiian Education

 Oni kalalea ke ku a ka laau loa. – The top of the tall tree waves proudly.
 (Said of good scholarship.)